-As The U.S. Freezes, Australia Records Hottest January On Record, Extreme Weather Across The Globe
+As The US Freezes, Australia Records Hottest January On Record, Extreme Weather Across The Globe

 As the U.S. is experiencing a polar vortex, across the world, the weather is being reported as equally extreme.
-Not only is the U.S. recording temperatures that put them in line with the Arctic but the U.K. is currently covered in snow.
+Not only is the U.S. recording temperatures that put them in line with the Arctic, but the U.K. is also currently covered in snow.
 Across the other side of the world, in the Southern hemisphere, the weather is so hot that Australia just recorded its hottest January on record and reports of feral horses dying in the Northern Territory is showing just how extreme the weather is at the moment across the world.

 As CNN points out, it is only one month into 2019 and already meteorologists are commenting on the extreme weather.
 Many towns and cities across the world are also coming to a standstill as the extreme weather conditions not only freeze people out but burn places to the ground.